Atthaualpha/knowledge-abyss/spring/CORE_CONTAINER.md

 To wire beans spring use a **topological ordering**, this is a way of ordering (graph) a set of items based on their dependencies.
 The order ensures that if item A depends on item B, then B will always come before A in the ordering.

+## Container Configuration
+In order to use the container a configuration is need, a basic configuration is described in [Configuration section](./CONTAINER_CONFIGURATION.md)

 ### Wiring vs AutoWiring